haozixin/AI_reversi/agents/t_004/wiki/AI-Method-2.md

                                         actions, self.qfunction, Node.visits, self.agent_id == self.mdp.init_agent_id)
             return self.get_outcome_child(action).select()

-Each game is played by choosing the next move from the root node. `select` method will iterate over each child node to select the node with the multi-armed bandit algorithm (The `select` method will be called recursively until it reaches a node that is not fully expanded or a terminal node.).
+Each game is played by choosing the next move from the root node. `select` method will iterate over each child node to select the node with the multi-armed bandit algorithm (The `select` method will be called recursively until it reaches a node that is not fully expanded or a terminal node).
 The specific approaches taken here is **Upper Confidence Trees(UCT) strategy**.
 The Upper Confidence Trees (UCT) algorithm is the combination of MCTS with the UCB1 strategy。
 UCB1 is chosen because of stability, flexibility and simple mathematical formula.
 It has been proven to better balance the "exploration" and "exploitation" for an accumulated average return reward.